Categories

 That is hard to say.
 Any biographer likes to believe that whatever was discovered about his/her subject is both fascinating and essential.
 There were some details about his early life and his first missions to Tennessee that needed to be cut.

 At the same time, I realize that my book on B. H. Roberts is not the last word on the man, just the latest.
-I have no doubt that he will continue to be a subject of scholarly examination in the years ahead.
+I do not doubt that he will continue to be a subject of scholarly examination in the years ahead.

 If John Sillito could be there for one moment in B. H. Roberts’s life, what would it be?

-That is a tough and a very good question to consider.
-I think if I had to choose it would either be his speech in congress defending his right to serve, or his speech to the 1916 Democratic convention in support of Simon Bamberger, who ultimately became Utah’s first—and so far, only—Jewish governor.
+That is a tough and very good question to consider.
+I think if I had to choose, it would either be his speech in Congress defending his right to serve, or his speech to the 1916 Democratic convention in support of Simon Bamberger, who ultimately became Utah’s first—and so far, only—Jewish governor.

 At the same time, if I had the chance to ask Roberts one question, it would be: “When and where did you marry Margaret Curtis Shipp, and who performed the ceremony?”
 It would be fascinating to know for sure!